Jaeger LeCoultre Master Compressor Extreme LAB 2 Review

 An inside glimpse at a mechanical maven's marvelous mind.

 Understanding the complexity of a master watchmaker is impossible but just as listening closely to the lyrics of a great song can allow someone to appreciate the genius behind the artist's work, the Jaeger-LeCoultre Master Compressor Extreme Lab 2 is a subtle invitation by JLC for a teasing glimpse at the master watchmaker's genius.

-The Jaeger-LeCoultre Caliber 780 mechanical movement, like every JLC caliber, it undergoes 100 hours of testing before being released.
-This engine is the beating heart of this fine luxury skeleton watch.
+The Jaeger-LeCoultre Caliber 780 mechanical movement, is the beating heart of this fine luxury skeleton watch.
 This 70-jewel automatic movement has a 60-hour power reserve and is comprised of 569 components.
 Beating at 28,800 vph and using Ruthenium finished bridges, the JLC caliber 780 employs silicone components in a free-sprung escapement and a rotor with ceramic ball bearings which means that for the lifetime of this watch, it won't require any lubricants.

 Some unique features that we don't always see are:

 - The Chronograph buttons on this watch are particularly interesting, they are round and polished and have oversized pivoting toggle crown guards comprised of rubber and titanium.
 This is especially useful for pushing the buttons while wearing gloves.